zerobug110/charity-org/README.md

 hu mane bantu foundation websitie

 1) install nodejs
+2) install sass using the command npm install node-sass
+3) install express useing the command npm install express
-2) navigate to the  project folder and run npm run dev to run the server
+4) navigate to the  project folder and run npm run dev to run the server

 IF YOU ARE USING LINUX JUST RUN THE FOLLOWING COMMANDS ON YOUR TERMINAL